Frequently asked questions about humane, in-home pet euthanasia and aftercare

 We generally encourage families to cremate their companions because the medications we use for euthanasia are harmful to wildlife and to the environment.

-However, if you wish to bury your companion on private property, please let us know during our initial discussion.
+If you wish to bury your companion on private property, please let us know during our initial discussion.

 It is your responsibility to check with your local municipality and city by-laws related to burials for euthanized pets.

-Grief and loss
+Questions about grief and loss

 -